 It’s the unassuming seaside suburb quietly making itself known for the hippest coffee haunts and an industrial area that has grown into THE place to be, seemingly overnight.

 A reasonably new addition to the Currumbin social scene, Sanctuary Markets are held every Friday night at yes, Currumbin Wildlife Sanctuary, brimming with all the tasty food stalls, arts and crafts and live music.
 Oh, there’s a bar too.
 Whack on your stretchy pants and grab your gang, there’s fun to be had on Friday nights in Currumbin.
+Obviously check out Currumbin Wildlife Sanctuary too for that matter, they’ve got a brand new bird show that’s pretty fun.

 Where: Currumbin Wildlife Sanctuary, 28 Tomewin St, Currumbin